 - (1) Statement of Community Involvement: sets out Bolton Council's policy for consulting the community in the preparation and revision of all Local Development Documents and planning control decisions within its local area. - (2) Development plan documents are spatial planning documents prepared by the council.
-The council's Local Development Scheme currently contains two DPDs for preparation; (a) the Greater Manchester Spatial Framework, being prepared jointly with the other nine districts in Greater Manchester, co-ordinated by the Greater Manchester Mayor and the Greater Manchester Combined Authority; (b) the Bolton Local Plan
+The council's Local Development Scheme 2020 currently contains two DPDs for preparation; (a) the Greater Manchester Spatial Framework, being prepared jointly with the other nine districts in Greater Manchester, co-ordinated by the Greater Manchester Mayor and the Greater Manchester Combined Authority; (b) the Bolton Local Plan.
+However, progress on the GMSF halted in December 2020 when Stockport Council was no longer able to support its publication.
+This joint plan is now being progressed by the nine other GM districts, including Bolton, as "Places for Everyone" (PfE).
+The LDS is undergoing a review to set out the revised timetable for the PfE and the subsequent Local Plan.

-The GMSF will provide the overarching framework for the strategic management of sustainable growth and development across the conurbation over the next twenty years or so.
-Consultation on the GMSF is carried out on a joint basis, and as the GMSF is prepared as a DPD, this consultation must be in line with the ten districts' Statements of Community Involvement.
+The PfE will provide the overarching framework for the strategic management of sustainable growth and development across most of the conurbation to 2037.
+Consultation on the PfE is carried out on a joint basis, and as the PfE is being prepared as a DPD, this consultation must be in line with the nine districts' Statements of Community Involvement.